netxms/netxms-doc/admin/concepts.rst

      - This type of source required NetXMS agent installation on a node.
 This list can be supplemented with subagents.
 Metrics are requested by server.
    * - SNMP
-     - This type of source requires :term:`SMNP` configuration on device and server.
+     - This type of source requires :term:`SNMP` configuration on device and server.
    * - Push
      - This type of source requires installation of nxpush command line tool and script creation that will run this tool in requested intervals and will provide to server metric data.